simonevaccari/cwl-eoap/docs/best-practice/package.md

 **Requirement 7**	req/app-pck/cwl

-The Application Package SHALL be a valid CWL document with a "Workflow" class and one or more "CommandLineTool" classes.
+The Application Package SHALL be a valid CWL document with a `Workflow` class and one or more `CommandLineTool` classes.

 **Requirement 8**	req/app-pck/clt

-The Application Package CWL CommandLineTool classes SHALL contain the following elements:
+The Application Package CWL `CommandLineTool` classes SHALL contain the following elements:

 * Identifier ("id")
 * Command line name ("baseCommand")